 - Sanitizing has to do with public health standards.
 It’s a form of cleaning or disinfecting, and the goal is to lower the number of germs on a surface in order to meet necessary criteria for public health and safety.
 Examples of sanitizing standards include regulations used for childcare or food safety, as well as various CDC guidelines.
 It can be handwashing standards or methods for disinfecting surfaces to protect against the flu and COVID-19.

 Cleaning, disinfecting, and sanitizing surfaces including your hands can help protect you during cold and flu season.
 Another great step to take is getting your flu shot and staying on top of your own healthcare.
 The goal of Total Point Urgent Care is to be a convenient healthcare resource for our community.
 Providing immediate medical care at a fraction of the cost of an emergency room, our neighborhood clinics offer warm, efficient, personalized care.
-At our locations in Texas and Arizona, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
+At our locations in Texas, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
 Soon, we’ll even offer virtual visits so that our patients can choose telecare instead of risking a trip to the clinic.
 For convenient medical care, visit one of our locations or contact us through our website.